spacebudz/wormhole/README.md

 console.log(await contract.deployScripts())
 ```

+This step only needs to be done once.
 `extraOutRef` can be ignored for now and initialized with empty arguments.
 This parameter is needed to mint a unique Royalty (Label 500) and Intellectual Property (Label 600) token under the same policy id.

 3. **Re-init contract and migrate**